 Each clinical affiliate has its own regulations for medical clearance.
 You will be informed as to what the requirements are for your clinical site.
-In general, the requirements for most clinical sites are as follows:
+In general, the requirements for most clinical sites include required immunizations, criminal background check, drug screen (if required by affiliate), and CPR.